flix/flix/docs/DIDYOUKNOW.md

 - Flix supports stratified negation.

+- The Flix type and effect system is based on Hindley-Miler and sound.

 ## Ecosystem

 Did you know that:

-- Flix has an official Visual Studio Code extension?
+- Flix has an official Visual Studio Code extension.

+- Flix has an official dark theme inspired by Monokai called "Flixify Dark".

+- the Flix website (https://flix.dev/) lists the design principles behind Flix.

+- Flix has an online playground available at https://play.flix.dev/

+- Flix has online API documentation available at https://doc.flix.dev/

-- the Visual Studio Code extension uses the real Flix compiler?
+- the Flix VSCode extension uses the real Flix compiler?

+- the Flix VSCode extension supports auto-complete, jump to definition, hover to see type and effect, find all usages, renaming, and more.

+- the Flix VSCode extension has built-in snippets for type class instances.
+  Try `instance Eq [auto complete]`.

+- the Flix VSCode extension supports semantic tokens (highlighting based not just on the syntax, but on the semantics of a program.)

+- the Flix VSCode extension has built-in "code hints" that suggests when lazy and/or parallel evaluation is enabled (or inhibited by impurity).

+- Flix has community build where Flix libraries can be included in the CI process used to build Flix?

+- Several novel aspects of the Flix programming language has been described in the research literature?

 ## Compiler

 Did you know that:

-- Flix has no compiler warnings, only compiler errors.
+- by design Flix has no compiler warnings, only compiler errors.
+  Warnings can be ignored, but errors cannot be.

 - the Flix compiler supports incremental and parallel compilation.

 - the Flix compiler has more than 28 compiler phases?

-- the Flix compiler is about 70,000 lines of code.
+- the Flix compiler contains more than 150,000 lines of code.

-- the Flix compiler has more than 11,000 manually written unit tests.
+- the Flix compiler has more than 12,500 manually written unit tests.

+- the performance of the Flix compiler is tracked at https://arewefast.flix.dev/

 ## Other

 Did you know that:

-- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada) and by a growing open source community.
+- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada), at Eberhard Karls University of Tübingen (Germany), and by a growing open source community.

 - Flix has received grants from the Independent Research Fund Denmark, from Amazon Research, and from the Concordium Foundation.

-- Flix has been discussed on Reddit, HackerNews, and LambdaTheUltimate?
+- Flix has been discussed on Reddit, HackerNews, and LambdaTheUltimate.

 - more than 40 people have contributed to the Flix compiler.

 - more than 1,500 pull requests have been merged into the Flix compiler.